What is a data breach and why should you care?

 Do not use the same password for multiple accounts; this will minimize the damage in case your information is compromised.

-While our digital age has brought us a world of connectivity and convenience, it has also cultivated an entirely new breed of criminal.
+While our digital age has brought us a world of connectivity and convenience, it has also cultivated a new breed of criminal.
 And although today’s tactics may be different, the goal remains the same—take what’s yours and make it theirs.